LIT-Protocol/lit-flags/README.md

 - `environments`: The set of valid environments, specified in `environments.json`.
 - `flagState`: The set of defined feature flags, specified in `flags.json`.

-Once configured, the proxy object returned from `initFeatureFlags` is used to check the state of a feature by referring to the flag name, e.g. `const isFeatureXEnabled = Features.FEATURE_X`.
+Once configured, the proxy object returned from `getFeatureFlags` is used to check the state of a feature by referring to the flag name, e.g. `const isFeatureXEnabled = Features.FEATURE_X`.
 The proxy object will throw an exception if the flag does not exist.